IGNORE THE SOCIAL MEDIA “HUMANITARIANS”

-Still, if the sales ceased without any negotiation with MBS whatsoever, we’d continue to change very little.
+Nevertheless, if the sales ceased without any negotiation with MBS whatsoever, we’d still end up change next to nothing.
 The Saudis would still carpet bomb one way or another, albeit with a weakened arms flow.
 That’s unless we got them to the table.

-If Britain, along with the Americans and other Western powers involved in the sales, were to sit down with the Saudis and deliver them an ultimatum, we’d at least stand a chance and inflict some influence.
+If Britain, along with the Americans and other Western powers involved in the sales, were to sit down with the Saudis and deliver them an ultimatum, we’d at least stand a chance at exerting some influence.

-We know if all the major arms exporter nations imposed an embargo on the sales, it would hurt the Kingdom’s campaign in Yemen and the wider region.
-But above all, MBS knows it would hurt their campaign more than anyone.
+We know that if all the major arms exporter nations imposed an embargo on the arms sales, it would scupper the Kingdom’s campaign in Yemen and the wider region.
+But above all, MBS knows that more than anyone.
 Visions of the Iranians going on to dominate him thereafter would haunt his dreams.

 If the Saudi Crown Prince was willing to listen (and I’m sure he would be) we’d have a number of potential options to capitalise on our leverage.
-From this position of strength, the door would open on our best chance to bring the Saudi’s back in line.
+From our very own position of strength, the door would open on our best chance to bring the Saudi’s back in line.

 One option is that you could give them a right old rollocking.
-But from what’s been recorded, it’s not their desperate state that’s seemingly driving their bloody bombing practices.
-Rather, what seems to be driving it is incompetence.
+But from what’s been recorded, it’s not the Saudi’s desperate state of affairs that’s seemingly driving their bloody bombing practices.
+Rather, what seems to be driving it mess is sheer incompetence.

-So stopping short of putting Western planes into the fray, the only way we could ever hope at protecting civilians, whilst continuing the air campaign, is by breathing down the Saudi’s necks.
-I’d even go as far as suggesting that we take an actual hands on approach at planning such bombing campaigns.
+So stopping short of putting Western planes into the fray, the only way which we could ever hope to protect civilians (whilst continuing the air campaign) is by breathing down the Saudi’s necks.
+I’d even go as far as suggesting that we could take an actual hands on approach at planning such bombing campaigns.